dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-1.md

 1. **Set up development environment** &mdash; Set up your [development](/docs/dbt-cloud-environments#create-a-development-environment) environment and [development credentials](/docs/cloud/dbt-cloud-ide/develop-in-the-cloud#access-the-cloud-ide).
 You’ll need this to access your dbt project and start developing.

 2. **dbt Core version** &mdash; In your dbt Cloud environment and credentials, use the same dbt Core version you use locally.
 You can run `dbt --version` in the command line to find out which version of dbt Core you’re using.
-   - When using dbt Core, you need to think about which version you’re using, and manage your own upgrades.
+   - When using dbt Core, you need to think about which version you’re using and manage your own upgrades.
 When using dbt Cloud, leverage [Keep on latest version](/docs/dbt-versions/upgrade-dbt-version-in-cloud#keep-on-latest-version-) so you don’t have to.

 3. **Connect to your data platform** &mdash; When using dbt Cloud, you can [connect to your data platform](/docs/cloud/connect-data-platform/about-connections) directly in the UI.
    - Each environment is roughly equivalent to an entry in your `profiles.yml` file.
 This means you don't need a `profiles.yml` file in your project.